Buying bitcoin without KYC: your options in 2026

 No. I exercise my right to buy and sell with my own money without being spied on.
 That’s it.

-Bitcoin offers something genuinely unusual: a way to save money that doesn’t require anyone’s permission.
+Bitcoin offers something unusual: a way to save money that doesn’t require anyone’s permission.
 No bank can freeze it.
 No exchange can lock your account because an algorithm flagged a transaction.
 No data breach can expose your entire financial history.
 But only if you actually use it that way.
 Bitcoin bought on a KYC exchange, left on that exchange, and sold on that exchange is just a bank account with extra steps.

 Buying some of your bitcoin peer-to-peer lets you exercise a choice while that choice still exists.